disha9112/Opus/README.md

 ## Frontend

-- Users can create an account and access the features available.
+- Users can create an account to access the features available.
 - The notes page can be used to jot down quick notes by providing an apt title and description.
 Users can update and delete their notes as well.
 - The todos page is helpful in maintaining tasks or one-liners, and these can be updated and deleted as per the user's convenience.
-- A Pomodoro timer is available for the user to manage time in short blocks.
+- A Pomodoro timer is available for the users to manage time in small blocks.
 Timer settings can be used to set the desired work and break durations.
-- Randomized, inspiring quotes are generated on the profile page every time the user lands on it.
+- Randomized inspiring quotes are generated on the profile page every time the user lands on it.

 ## Backend